enel-gdh-educational/katacoda-scenarios/docker/part3/step4.md

 - Docker compose to set up infrastructure of containers docker with a single command line

-In Enel World and in particular Global Data Hub, Docker is the technology that leverages the development, testing and deployment of microservice.
+In Enel World and in particular Global Data Hub, Docker is the technology that leverages the development, testing and deployment of microservices.

 You could use Docker in the following scenarios:
 - Set up local environment